The Bottom Line

 Socially Responsible Investing (SRI)

-SRI is when you invest in companies with good environmental, social and governance practices and products you support.
+Socially Responsible Investing (SRI) is when you invest in companies with good environmental, social and governance practices, and that produced products you support.

 SRI is when you invest in companies with products and environmental, social and governance practices you support.
 SRI empowers you to put your money where your mouth is.
-Claiming to be a committed environmentalist is hard to support if you invest in companies that destroy it.
+Claiming to be a committed environmentalist is hard to support when you invest in companies that are destroying the environment.

 How to SRI